Wouldn't it be fantastic to spend a semester in England? France? Japan? Argentina? or even "Down Under?"

 International Studies and Off-Campus Studies Policy:

-Any student required or wishing to participate in an international/off-campus study program must contact Dr. Bersett prior to beginning the application process.
+Any student required or wishing to participate in an international/off-campus study program must contact Dr. McMinn prior to beginning the application process.
 You must complete the Westminster College Application before proceeding with applications off campus!
 You will be asked to fill out an Inquiry questionnaire (yellow sheet).

 DEADLINES: If you plan to study off campus, please file your application and all paperwork as early as possible to meet individual program deadlines.

 This process includes completing your Application for Off-Campus Study (pink sheet).
 DO NOT SEND APPLICATIONS TO SCHOOLS WITHOUT APPROVAL FROM THE DIRECTOR OF OFF-CAMPUS STUDY.
-All applications must be mailed by Dr. Bersett.
+All applications must be mailed by Dr. McMinn.
 A copy of all materials will be kept on file.